-Welcome again to another Logic Apps Best Practices, Tips, and Tricks.
-In my previous blog posts, I discussed one good trick for administrators.
-Today we focus on a best practice trip and trick for developers: How to convert XML into JSON inside Logic Apps.
+Welcome back to another Logic Apps Best Practices, Tips, and Tricks.
+In previous posts, I shared a useful trick for administrators.
+Today, I shift the focus to developers and explore a simple yet effective best practice: converting XML to JSON in Logic Apps.

 How to convert XML into JSON inside Logic Apps